-- 21.20.
-Refusal : A refusal to have his/her Horse examined will have the following consequences: - a.
+- 20. Refusal: A refusal to have his/her Horse examined will have the following consequences: - a.
 The Horse is Disqualified - b.
 The Horse will be sampled (urine and/or blood) - c.
 A Mandatory Out of Competition Period of 4 weeks will apply to the Horse (applicable at CEIs and CENs) - d.
-The Person Responsible will receive a Yellow Warning Card

-22.21.
-Difficult Horse: In the event that the Horse is "difficult" and cannot be examined,
+The Person Responsible will receive a Yellow Warning Card - 21.
+Difficult Horse: In the event that the Horse is "difficult" and cannot be examined, two attempts will be made to examine the Horse.
+If it is not possible to proceed with an Examination after such two attempts, the Horse shall be Eliminated and not allowed to compete at the Event at stake.

-23.22.
-Withdrawal: It is not allowed to withdraw a Horse in order to avoid an Examination.
+22. Withdrawal: It is not allowed to withdraw a Horse in order to avoid an Examination.